Jammu and Kashmir: Ready to tackle Pakistan in any arena it wants, says India’s envoy to UN

 On the talks between Pakistan Prime Minister Imran Khan and United States President Donald Trump, the diplomat said: “Look at the engagement we have with several countries, including the United States.
 This covers not just political ties but the entire expanse of our ties.
 The world looks at India as a country with which it can engage on issues.
 That’s our USP.”

-Akbaruddin, however, refused to comment on remarks that India will soon push for Pakistan-occupied Kashmir in future bilateral talks.
+Akbaruddin, however, refused to comment on remarks that India will soon push for Pakistan-occupied Kashmir to be included in future bilateral talks.
 He said India will take matters step-by-step.
 “We abide by the bilateral track put in place by the Shimla Agreement, and I haven’t heard any response to this request.
 Is Pakistan interested in this bilateral track,” he questioned.
 “Let’s not jump the gun.”

 India ended Jammu and Kashmir’s special status on August 5, and moved to split the state into two Union Territories.
 The Centre also imposed a security lockdown and a communications blackout.
 New Delhi’s actions were swiftly condemned by Islamabad, which downgraded diplomatic ties and ended bilateral trade.
 Since then, Pakistan has attempted to raise the Kashmir matter at the United Nations Security Council, saying India’s decisions were a threat to regional and global peace.